Holbo Airbearing Turntable and Acoustical Systems Aiwon and Palladian MC cartridges

 The Palladian is visually very similar to the Aiwon which raises the question of what factors amount to the 2000-Euro price difference.
 Currently, the Acoustical Systems website does not offer much in the way of technical details and it is not immediately clear what differentiates the two.
 On a reseller’s site, I found a couple of technical specs but the differences are far from evident.
 The manufacturer’s website does contain a nice story of how the Palladian was conceived, the headlines of which can be read below.

-When we introduced the Aiwon in early winter 2014 we were amazed by its subtle detail, by its ability to recreate tiny, tantalizing details – minor details which so immensely support the emotional impact and the sense of reality in a sonic picture.
+When we introduced the Aiwon in early winter 2014 we were amazed by its subtle detail, by its ability to recreate tiny, tantalizing details – minor details that so immensely support the emotional impact and the sense of reality in a sonic picture.
 Over the next 18 months, we experimented with a few samples of the Aiwon trying to further fine-tune for even more impact in performance.
 But it was not before we made subtle changes in some key inherent design parameters that we entered new ground.
 This was the birth of the design which then evolved in the spring of 2016 into the palladian.

 In the palladian we find a strong heart with more coil windings, a body more agile with less inertia (by means of reduced moving mass), further featuring a subtle mix of small measures taken to fine-tune each and every parameter of the performance allowing for a sonic explosion beyond our expectations and hopes.